andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 - `common/`, `shared/`, `util/`, `helper/`
 - `adapter/`, `client/`, `wrapper/`, `facade/`, `usecases/`, `interactors/`

-### 4. Storage Package for ORM Isolation
+### 4. Frameworks Isolation: exchange/ Package

+Ideally, such technical aspects of frameworks should be outsourced to separate projects and integrated into the main project as dependencies.

+**Alternative** suitable for projects with small codebases.

+Isolate all technical aspects (everything that requires data exchange with external systems) into a dedicated package `exchange/` followed by further subpackages for each aspect, such as:
+* `endpoint/` (classes for HTTP access and helper classes)
+* `resource/` (classes for HTTP REST with JSON/XML DTOs and helper classes)
+* `storage/` (ORM classes with `@Entity`, `@Repository`, and helper classes)
+* `mailing/` (SMTPS, IMAPS, or POP3S classes for email sending and server integration, and helper classes)
+* `messaging/` (AVRO classes for Kafka integration and helper classes)
+* `text/`      → Helper classes for Textformatting
+* `pdf/`       → Helper Library/classes for PDF
+* `other.../`       → Helper Library/classes for ....

+The classes in these packages can then be used in the business packages starting at the first level.
-When using ORMs like EF Core, isolate them in the `storage/` package at first level:
+E. g. when using ORMs like EF Core, isolate them in the `exchange/storage/` package:

 ```
 carrental/
-├── carpool/             ← First level (parallel to car/, payment/)
+├── carpool/
-│   └── DbCar.cs         ← Uses storage/ for persistence
+│   └── DbCar.cs             ← Uses exchange/storage/ for persistence
+├── exchange/
+│   ├── endpoint/            → HTTP classes JSON/XML DTOs
+│   ├── resource/            → REST classes JSON/XML DTOs
-├── storage/
+│   ├── storage/             ← EF Core Entity
-│   ├── CarEntity.cs     ← EF Core Entity
+│   │   ├── CarEntity.cs     ← EF Core Entity
-│   ├── CarDbContext.cs  ← EF Core DbContext
+│   │   ├── CarDbContext.cs  ← EF Core DbContext
-│   ├── Db....cs         ← EF Core common Utils or Helper only for this package
+│   │   ├── Db....cs         ← EF Core common Utils or Helper only for this package
+│   │   └── ...
+│   ├── mailing/             → Email: SMTPS, IMAPS or POP3S Protocol
+│   ├── messaging/           → Queues Apache Avro or Protocol Buffers DTOs
 │   └── ...
 ├── .../
 └── ICar.cs              ← Never knows about EF Core
 ```

 **Important:**

-- `storage/` is at first level, parallel to `carpool/`, `payment/`
-- All ORM classes (Entity, DbContext) live in `storage/`
+- All ORM classes (Entity, DbContext) live in `exchange/storage/`
+- `exchange/storage/` can be used by `carpool/`, `payment/` on otherwise
-- Domain adapters (like `DbCar` in `carpool/`) access `storage/`
+- Domain adapters (like `DbCar` in `carpool/`) access `exchange/storage/`

-- Domain interfaces in root never know ORM classes
+The domain interfaces and classes in the root package should never contain such technical DTO classes.

 ### 5. Composition Root Pattern